Children Need Books...

 Purchases the books through our partnership with Dolly Parton Imagination Library, which mails books to registered children

 ALL children ages 4 and under, with mailing addresses in the LVIL service area are encouraged to register.

 The LVIL service area currently includes Mesa County, excluding the City of Grand Junction.

 Caregivers can check availability & enroll children in Imagination Library here.

 For participants consistently enrolled in Dolly Parton's Imagination Library, there was a 28.9% increase in children ready for Kindergarten.

 According to the LFN Measurement (Letter Naming Fluency is identified frequently as the best single indicator of risk for reading failure and it has been shown to have strong ability to predict future grade reading, vocabulary, and language).

 Invest in Your Community

-Books cost about $2.50 - That's printing, labeling, and shipping
+Books & program cost about $2.50 - That's printing, labeling, and shipping

 Literacy is one of the single greatest predictors of a person’s ability to succeed.